SaskiaVdZ/SaskiaVdZ/README.md

 💛 I love to build and create in general but I especially love to to contribute and create meaning and value.

-Currently I'm learning more React at Udemy, studying Flutter at The App brewery and looking forward to dive into Data Visualisation D3.js at the New York University, shortly 🌱
+Currently I'm learning more React at Udemy, studying Flutter at The App brewery and looking forward to dive into Data Visualisation D3.js at the New York University, shortly. 🌱

 •  I'm an experienced design professional with more than 20 years of teaching and mentoring experience.